aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 === "PYTHON"

-    The `.projenrc` file is written in TypeScript here in order to make use of the `nx-monorepo`, but shows an example project definition for implementing infrastructure and lambda handlers in Python.
+    The `.projenrc` file is written in TypeScript here in order to make use of the `monorepo`, but shows an example project definition for implementing infrastructure and lambda handlers in Python.

     ```ts
-    import { NxMonorepoProject } from "@aws-prototyping-sdk/nx-monorepo";
+    import { MonorepoTsProject } from "@aws-prototyping-sdk/monorepo";
     import {
       DocumentationFormat,
       Language,